-In 2017, house sales have slightly increased from a low in 2015.
+In 2018, house sales have plataued from a low in 2015.
 Prices continue to drop but at a slower rate.
-Rents have stabilised since a drop in 2014 - 2016 and are now the same as they were 10 years ago.
+Rents have stabilised since a drop in 2014 - 2015 and are now the higher than they were 10 years ago.
 Dalby did not experience the extreme housing affordability issues of other towns.